 Cross your fingers and release your baby.
 No matter how careful you are, someone is bound to find a few more things that can be improved.
 Learn from every experience.

-Do you have a favorite book beginning?
+Do you have any proofreading tips that work for you?
 Please share with your fellow writers.